Rugby Opens New Frontier By Picking US As World Cup Hosts - UrduPoint

 Sue Day, the chief operating officer of England's Rugby Football Union, and herself a former England captain, said: "We are thrilled to be hosting the 2025 women's World Cup -- it's going to be incredible.

-"As we have seen from other home World Cups in cricket, hockey and netball, a World Cup will further advance all women's sport."
+"As we have seen from other home World Cups in cricket, hockey and netball, a World Cup will further advance all women's sport."jdg/jw/pi